[−][src]Trait iced_web::Application

 type Executor: Executor

-that will run commands and subscriptions.
+The Executor that will run commands and subscriptions.

-] can be a good choice for the Web.
+The [executor::WasmBindgen] can be a good choice for the Web.

 type Message: Send

-The type of messages your Application
+The type of messages your Application will produce.

 type Flags

-The data needed to initialize your Application
+The data needed to initialize your Application.

 Required methods